Guide To Goya's Terrifying Black Paintings at Madrid's Prado Museum

-The Prado Museum is Spain's cultural jewel and best museum.
-One of the highlights of a visit to the Prado is seeing Francisco Goya's haunting Black Paintings.
+The Prado is Spain's cultural jewel and best museum.
+One of the highlights of a visit to the Prado is seeing Goya's haunting Black Paintings.
 They're riveting must see works at the Prado.
 The Black Paintings are some of the most disturbing artworks ever made.

 They depict existential despondency over the human condition and edge-of-death despair.
 The paintings were startling when first discovered, and are so even now.
 Their off center composition, bleak color palette, and expressionistic quality were unprecedented and abrasively modern.
 They cut across classes and styles.